How to Add a Page in Word

 Q. How do I add a blank page in Word?

 A. Add a new blank page by heading to the “Insert” tab in the Ribbon, then clicking “Blank Page.”
-This will place a new page right after your current one.
+This action will place a new page right after your current one.

 Q. Can I add a new page at the end of my document?